jnunemaker/flipper-redis/README.md

 ## Internals

-Each feature is stored in a redis hash.
-Getting a feature is therefore one redis call to get all the keys for the feature.
+Each feature is stored in a redis hash, which means getting a feature is single query.

 ```ruby
 require 'flipper/adapters/redis'